 Find out more about the signs, symptoms and effects of child abuse.

-She may ask a teacher or another adult for help if she suspects FGM is going to happen or she may run away from home or miss school.
+A child may ask a teacher or another adult for help if she suspects FGM is going to happen or she may run away from home or miss school.

-The effects of FGM
+The physical effects of FGM

 FGM can be extremely painful and dangerous.
 It can cause: